Great Books to Read while on Safari

 If you read German, you can read his other Books about his Gorilla Observations in German.

 I found I had accidentally ordered a masterpiece.’

 Andrew Croft’s review on Amazon.com said it best.

 Zachye, tending cattle in the grasslands of East Africa, and Michael, son of missionaries, are happy in their childhood idyll.
 But the world is changing, propelling them towards tragedy.
 Haunted by guilt and grief, they grow up severed from their heritage.
-When they both fall in love with the same beautiful woman, they must each face their past and hear their ancestors, if they are to be the one to win her.
+When they both fall in love with the same beautiful woman, they must each face their past and hear their ancestors if they are to be the one to win her.

 In lyrical prose, Andrew JH Sharp immerses the reader in a world where ancient ways of life and belief are being overwhelmed by the new.
 Neither a bandit-soldier in the remnants of Idi Amin’s army nor a restless and detached surgeon can escape the memory of innocent boyhood.
 An intriguing cast of nomads, missionaries, expatriates, and Indian traders share a landscape haunted by ancestral ghosts.
 The reader is drawn to a moving denouement where love and mortality are confronted.

-This is one of our favorite Books:
+This is one of my favorite Books:

 Like Salman Rushdie’s Midnight’s Children and Gabriel Garcia Marquez’s One Hundred Years of Solitude, Moses Isegawa’s Abyssinian Chronicles tells a riveting story of twentieth-century Africa that is passionate in vision and breathtaking in scope.